Callechelys bilinearis

-The twostripe snake eel (Callechelys bilinearis) is an eel in the family Ophichthidae (worm and snake eels).
+Callechelys bilinearis, the twostripe snake eel, is an eel in the family Ophichthidae (worm and snake eels).
 It was described by Robert H. Kanazawa in 1952.
 It is a marine, tropical eel which is known from the western and southeastern Atlantic Ocean, including Bermuda, the West Indies, Lesser Antilles, St. Helena Island and Ascension Island.
 It dwells at a depth range of 0 to 22 m, most often at around 0 to 5 m.
 Males can reach a maximum total length of 172.4 cm.

 The species epithet "bilinearis", treated as an adjective, means "two-lined" in Latin, and refers to the pair of stripes along the length of the eel's body.